The Five Senses Worksheets

 This five-senses-and-their-uses chart shows the application of the sense organ in experiencing the objects shown.
 Correlate senses with their applications to experience things.

-Get a pair of scissors and glue ready for this senses activity.
-Cut the picture boxes and glue them onto the sense used to experience it, in this human sense organs worksheet.
+Get a pair of scissors and glue ready for this printable senses activity.
+Cut the picture boxes and glue them onto the sense used to experience it, in this human sense organs worksheet pdf.

 Teach one-to-one correspondence between the senses and their uses with this Kindergarten worksheet.
 Kids are expected to map pictures-to-pictures to identify the sense involved.